 Matching Wood Grain

-After reading the last tip, you may be wondering what I do with the leftover cathedral-grained stock.
+You may be wondering what I do with the leftover cathedral-grained stock.
 I'm as frugal as the next guy, so cathedral-grained stock goes into parts that aren't visible, such as internal components.

 Certain woods, such as cherry, walnut, and maple, don't have a lot of straight grain.
 Much of their beauty comes from wavy-figured grain patterns.
 That's why mills saw these species to yield as many wavy-grained boards as possible.